Gravity Emerges From The Energy-Time Domain

 Fundamental Charge Quantum: Charge represents the fundamental energy differential required to activate physical processes.

-Dynamic μ₀ε₀ Field: The μ0ε0 field is dynamic, influenced by energy disturbances and shaping the fabric of space.
+Dynamic μ0ε0 Field is a Property of time: The μ0ε0 field is influenced by energy disturbances shaping the viscosity of the time dimension.
+This

 Gravity and Energy Variability: Gravitational effects arise from variations in energy propagation speed within the μ0ε0 field.